mlcs/mlcs.github.io/people/goswami.md

 paleoclimate proxy archives.
 Each data set has its own peculiarities and challenges, and in my experience, more often than not, we cannot apply existing methods 'out-of-the-box' to find the answers we wish to have.
-Rather, we have to adapt and extend the state-of-the-art methodologies to arrive at reliable results.
+Rather, we have to adapt and extend the state-of-the-art to arrive at reliable results.

 I have worked on [abrupt transitions in climatic systems](http://doi.org/10.1038/s41467-017-02456-6){:target="_blank"}